 - it’s cheaper: than managed funds b/c expense ratios are lower

-- performance: as evidenced by the table above, indexes, on average, outperform managed funds
+- performance: as evidenced by the stats above, indexes, on average, outperform managed funds

 What’s not to like about that?